 The reason why you should use a Manual tile cutter instead of a diamond blade when cutting glass tiles and glass mosaic

-However for cutting glass mosaics we suggest the use of a professional manual tile cutter instead of the diamond blade.
+For cutting most glass mosaics we suggest the use of a professional manual tile cutter instead of the specific diamond blade.

 Cutting glass mosaic with a diamond blade, both dry and with water, the resulting finished cut is not completely “clean”.
 In some cases the cut surface of the tile becomes slightly opaque, and this greatly reduces the “clear” effect that the mosaic should have in the vicinity of the cut.

 However, if you use a manual tile cutter as described in the text: ‘cut mosaic with a manual tile cutter’, the finished edge remains bright and clear thus producing the excellent final aesthetic effect.